Electrolux Z355A Steam Cleaner

 Given the temperature, it is obvious but important not to point this at people or animals.
 It is also advisable to allow the machine to cool for three minutes before refilling the water chamber should it be required.
 I have found we only need to refill the chamber once whilst cleaning the bathroom.

 This little machine produces heat and steam similar to that of a steam iron and is capable of reaching temperatures in excess of 200 °F, it is therefore important not to direct the steamer in one spot for an extended period of time.

-I have read of people using steam cleaners to speed up the process when defrosting their freezers, but on checking the user manual that came with ours (freezer that is) it clearly states that the use of “steam cleaners or hair dryers” is NOT recommended as it could damage the appliance beyond repair.
+You can use this steam gun to virtually steam clean everywhere around your home, only a few exclusions apply which are on cold glass, adhesive vinyl surfaces, velour upholstery and unsealed surfaces.I have read of people using steam cleaners to speed up the process when defrosting their freezers, but on checking the user manual that came with ours (freezer that is) it clearly states that the use of “steam cleaners or hair dryers” is NOT recommended as it could damage the appliance beyond repair.
 This may well work for some but is something I am not prepared to try as Mr. T. would have a heart attack if he had to fork out for a new freezer as well.

 Whilst this Electrolux Z355A Enviro Steamer is the same wattage as our old Vax, that is where the similarities end.
 We are more than pleasantly surprised at the level of steam produced and this has proved more than a match for what I thought was our sadly departed Vax.
 I have no qualms recommending this little powerful machine, especially as you can clean your home from top to bottom without the need for any of those nasty chemicals we all tend to be so fond of these days.